 Russell Galbut '74

-Starting in the 1990’s Mr. Galbut served on numerous boards of public, civic, charity and private companies, including museums, a public bank, and a start up cruise company, “Oceania Cruises” where he is still a member of the board and audit committee.
-Mr. Galbut is also on the Board of Trustees of such national organizations as the “Simon Wiesenthal Center” and is also the Chairman of “Colel Chabad” food programs for the poor and downtrodden in Israel, Israel’s largest free food distribution program.
+Starting in 1990’s Mr. Galbut served on numerous boards of public, civic, charity and private companies, including museums, public banks, and a start up cruise company.
+More recently, Mr. Galbut was elected Chairman of Norwegian Cruise Lines, an S&P 500 company.
+Mr. Galbut is also on the Board of Trustees of such national organizations as the “Simon Wiesenthal Center” and other charitable organizations.